NixOS/nix.dev/source/tutorials/nix-language.md

 ### Single argument

-Functions in Nix language can appear in different forms, but always take exactly one argument.
+Functions in the Nix language can appear in different forms, but always take exactly one argument.
 Argument and function body are separated by a colon (`:`).

 Wherever you see a colon (`:`) in Nix language code: